antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Find the _Color mode_ dropdown and select **Color by Track**.
 Now set the _Color track_ dropdown to use the
   **cms_predicted (4 cat)** track, and click **Set colors** to show the changes.
 * Note that you can exclude track subgroups in the legend.
-E.g. click on the yellow square from the legend to hide the datapoint with that value.
+E.g. click on the yellow square from the legend to hide data points with that value.
 Click the legend title to invert the data point selection.
 Click the boxes of the hidden track value data points to show them again.

 The most important parameter for the t-SNE algorithm is the perplexity value.
 The perplexity parameter controls the balance between a focus on preserving local details or global structures of the data.
 When R2 receives the